rawify/Quaternion.js/README.md

 ---
 Calculates the conjugate of a quaternion.
 If the quaternion is normalized, the conjugate is the inverse of the quaternion - but faster.

+Quaternion pow(n)
+---
+Calculates the power of a quaternion raised to the quaternion n

 Quaternion exp()
 ---
 Calculates the natural exponentiation of the quaternion